Charles Thau: Bricha operative

+A contemporary photo collage from the late 1940s identifies Thau within the dedicated Bricha unit at Camp Saalfelden.

+In 1948, following the dissolution of the Bricha network, Thau participated in the Israeli War of Independence.
+He subsequently remained in Israel for approximately two years before a Jewish immigration agency sponsored his move to the United States in 1951.

 Immigration

-Recalling what soldiers of the 69th Infantry Division had told him at the Elbe link-up about life in America, Thau sought help from the American Jewish Joint Distribution Committee at Camp Saalfelden to immigrate to the United States.
+As Thau recalled what soldiers of the 69th Infantry Division had told him at the Elbe link-up about life in America, Thau sought help to immigrate to the USA from the American Jewish Joint Distribution Committee back at Camp Saalfelden.
 They assisted him in securing a sponsor, as prospective immigrants were required to have one.
-Attorney David Rabinowitz of Sheboygan, Wisconsin, was identified as his sponsor.
+Attorney David Rabinowitz of Sheboygan, Wisconsin was identified as his sponsor.